 We are lucky enough to have the fabulous Mrs Trembath as our teaching assistant who is with us every morning and Monday afternoon.

-Our PE lessons are on a Monday afternoon where we will be swimming with Miss Sweet.
-Please make sure your swimming kit is in school each Monday and ensure your PE kit is in school throughout the whole week.
+Our PE lessons are on a Monday afternoon with Go Active.
+Please make sure your PE kit is in school throughout the whole week.
 As the weather is becoming warmer, we will be getting outside a lot more for some extra PE.

 Our homework every week involves spelling practice (fun activities can be found below), times table practice (through 99 club as well as any other way.
 Useful links can be found below) and reading with an adult at least 5 times per week so there’s no need for a weekly homework book.
 We also issue termly homework based on the topic we are studying, which can be downloaded below in our Class News.

 Have a look at our fantastic writers on Pobble! https://app.pobble.com/schools/24050

 Useful links for homework support:

 Spelling Shed https://play.spellingshed.com/#/login

 Times tables facts are very important for our learning in maths.
 By the end of year 4, it is expected that children are able to recall facts up to 12 x 12.